Visitor lookup tool

 The main panel displays the raw JSON object of the visitor record.
 Each attribute data type is represented as keys in the object.
 Learn more about the fields available in the visitor object.

 The left panel provides an attribute filter to adjust the list of attributes that are displayed.
 Use the Filter by menu to choose between displaying All Attributes or Assigned attributes.
-When choosing Assigned, only attributes that have an assigned value for the currently located visitor profile will be displayed.
+When choosing Assigned, only attributes that have an assigned value for the currently located visitor profile appear.
 Click the heading for each attribute type to expand its list of attributes.

 |Filter by All Attributes||Filter by Assigned Attributes|